An Insider's Guide to the Best Places to Visit in the North Dordogne Area

 • Eco-museum (open in summer)

-• Visit the Hotel Saxo where TE Lawrence (Lawrence of Arabia) stayed as a student studying 11th-century architecture
+• Visit the Hotel Saxo, where TE Lawrence (AKA Lawrence of Arabia) stayed as a student studying 11th-century architecture.

 Velorail 5-seater bikes at Cognac Sur L'isle